Chevron denounces faulty "evidence" and "expert" bias in the $6 billion contamination case in Ecuador.

 BY CHRONICLE STAFF

 They want U.S. oil company Chevron (CVX) to pay for alleged damages in the Ecuador Amazon.
 But their tests are flawed and they have blocked eight attempts to inspect the laboratory they use for their tests.
-Welcome to the $6 billion case against Chevron in
+Welcome to the $6 billion case against Chevron in Ecuador, which the U.S. oil company says is increasingly becoming "a judicial farse".

-More than 75 percent of the laboratory data presented by the group suing Chevron in
+More than 75 percent of the laboratory data presented by the group suing Chevron in Ecuador comes from the Havoc laboratory located in Quito.
+However, an independent test of soil and water samples by the laboratory shows results that are seriously flawed, Chevron says.

 "This independent analysis verifies what we have suspected and what the plaintiffs are clearly trying to hide – the Havoc lab is incompetent and the reports they have prepared [on] behalf of the plaintiffs cannot be trusted," Ricardo Veiga Managing Counsel for Chevron Latin America, said in a statement last week.